LEADING OFF: Red-hot Cubs visit Giants, Yanks' Cole vs. Rays

 STICKY SITUATION

 MLB has suspended four minor league pitchers — two in the White Sox system, one with San Francisco and another with Texas — after umpires ejected them for having illicit sticky stuff.
-The use of homebrewed tacky substances — mixtures often involve sunscreen and rosin — is suspected to have spiked in recent seasons as pitchers have learned the extent to which illicit sticky stuff can increase the spin rates on their fastballs, making the pitches more effective.
+The use of homebrewed tacky substances — mixtures often involve sunscreen and rosin — is suspected to have spiked in recent seasons as pitchers have learned the extent to which illicit sticky stuff can increase the spin rates on their pitches, making them more effective.

 Many believe the proliferation of those foreign substances is partially responsible for baseball’s offensive freefall.